 But by the time when Jesus arrived at the well, the nation of Israel that the Promised Land had become, and the family that God had used to establish it, had both been long divided.
 Internal strife among the family at large had split the nation into two kingdoms.
 Each kingdom had then later fallen to conquering invaders, who interjected any number of foreign customs and worship practices into both God’s people and the nation by mixing the known Truth of God with their own false beliefs.

-Yet, the Jewish people in Jerusalem were no more in the right with God than were the Samaritans with whom the Jews were openly condemning.
+Yet, the Jewish people in Jerusalem were no more in the right with God than were the Samaritans whom the Jews were constantly condemning.
 They too had committed their own sins that they did not always recognize as such.
 They too had broken covenant, only often in more subtle ways of their own making that had seemed right to them in their own particular wrong ways of thinking about God’s perfection.
 Even when they adhered to the letter of the law, they often missed the heart of the law, creating brokenness of another kind.

 But brokenness is still brokenness, whatever its cause; and both the Samaritans and the Jews were broken people.
 The restoration that God had promised to deliver in a Savior was equally needed by them all.
 Their common need for Jesus was their common ground.
 So important is this message that God has woven the message of common ground into the story of the-woman-at-the-well as a uniting thread, using two parallel father-son stories that coincide at the well to do so.